opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 [main] INFO  transportservice.TransportService - profile [test]: publish_address {127.0.0.1:5555}, bound_addresses {[::1]:5555}, {127.0.0.1:5555}
 ```

-## Publish OpenSearch-SDK to Maven local
+## Publish OpenSearch SDK for Java to Maven local

-Until we publish this repo to maven central.
-Publishing to maven local is the way to import the artifacts
+Until we publish this repo to maven central, publishing to maven local is the way for plugins (outside the sample packages) to import the artifacts:
 ```
 ./gradlew publishToMavenLocal
 ```